For traditional stores, collecting feedback is comparably easy because you can talk to your clients.

 First option: You can collect feedback from people who are leaving your website without completing the purchase or sign-up.
 This will put you in the position of identifying the conversion blockers.
 To do so, you can create a website exit survey and use questions like:

-And here’s another example, this time from an ecommerce website (freedom.com.au):
+here’s another example, this time from an ecommerce website (freedom.com.au)

 You can also ask about the process after your visitors have completed it.
 This will help you discover any frictions your visitors may have encountered.
 In this context, you can use questions like: